imagineLife/big-site/content/redis/data-types/intro.md

 - `setOne union setTwo` gets all the unique values in both sets
 - `setOne intersection setTwo` gets values present in both sets (middle of venn diag)
 - `setOne DIFFERENCE setTwo` gets Just elements in setOne
-- `sdiff` show elements that are ONLY in one of several sets
+- `sdiff` show elements that are ONLY in the first of several sets
   - `sdiffstore`
 - `sinter`
   - `sinterstore`